 Follow the instructions in the message and pay the administrative fee.
 If the exam prices have increased since you first applied for the MCCQE Part I, you will be required to pay the change in application fees as well.
 These costs are nonrefundable.

 Note: You will be unable to set an exam date until your application has been accepted.
 After your application is accepted, you will have a 12-month eligibility period to plan and take the MCCQE Part I at an available Prometric test centre or via remote proctoring.
 All exam appointments are scheduled on a first-come, first-served basis.
+So, students looking for MCCQE Part 1 exam centres list must keep this in mind.

+Candidates are required to initiate the MCCQE registration process in advance to book a slot for the exam.
 If the test-taker meets the qualifying conditions, he or she can apply for the MCCQE Part I at any time using their account and following the procedures below.
 If you do not already have an account, you must create one.
+Understanding the steps involved in applying for the test as an international medical student is crucial.
+Follow the steps below if you are an international medical student, a graduate from a U.S. medical school, or a student from a U.S. School of Osteopathic Medicine and want to apply to take the MCCQE Part I:

-Prepare copies of your appropriate identity document(s), which must be presented with your exam application.
+Step 1: Prepare copies of your appropriate identity document(s), which must be presented with your exam application.
 Your primary identity document(s) must meet the certification standards.

-Review the document preparation criteria to verify that the documents are ready for uploading.
+Step 3: Review the document preparation criteria to verify that the documents are ready for uploading.

-Login to the physiciansapply.ca account.
+Step 4: Log in to the physiciansapply.ca account.

-Click Examinations from the main menu, then Apply for an Exam.
+Step 5: Click Examinations from the main menu, then Apply for an Exam.

-To submit your application, follow the processes provided on each page and upload the required documents.
+Step 6: To submit your application, follow the processes provided on each page and upload the required documents.

-Complete payment for the MCCQE Part I application fee.
+Step 7: Complete payment for the MCCQE Part I application fee.

 Note: You have up to four weeks to complete the paperwork and application.
 Once your application has been accepted, you will receive a notification in your account confirming that you can schedule your exam with Prometric.

 You can cancel or reschedule your appointment directly with Prometric, either online or by phone.
 Fees vary depending on when you cancel or reschedule.
-You'll need the 16-digit confirmation number you received when to reschedule it.
+You'll need the 16-digit confirmation number you received when to rescheduled it.
 The MCC will not schedule or reschedule your exam appointment.

 If you have exceptional reasons for a late cancellation or absence, please provide additional proof to service@mcc.ca.
 Your request for a partial refund will be considered.